ShivaniMangal/OneDirectAssignment/README.md

 Tasks Achieved :
-1)Getting user's input from the form and printing available flights 2)Booking a ticket and updating passengers_details table with details of booked tickets 3)Using an insertion script to update passenger details
+1. Getting user's input from the form and printing available flights
+2. Booking a ticket and updating passengers_details table with details of booked tickets
+3. Using an insertion script to update passenger details

 Bugs Disclosed :
-1) If no flight is present, it prints an empty table.
+1. If no flight is present, it prints an empty table.
-2) In the confirmation form, it displays the first row of the search_details table.
+2. In the confirmation form, it displays the first row of the search_details table.
 This is just a static representation, as the dynamic approach using button ID's did not prove to be successful.